 - Natural sill logs (to help stabilize the banks)

 - Live stakes and planting of native vegetation

-While the Flood Control District is working to protect as many existing trees as possible, some additional tree loss during or after construction work is possible.
 The reforestation plan is currently being drafted and will be shared once completed.
 The Flood Control District will plant a mixture of native hardwood and pine trees along the channel with a density of up to 300 trees planted per acre.
-Additionally, larger trees up to 20 feet tall may be relocated to and planted along the high bank and trail areas in order to re-establish the forested canopy more quickly.
-Construction is expected to be complete in early 2021.
-Reforestation will follow construction and turf establishment.
+Additionally, larger trees up to 20 feet tall may be relocated to and planted along the high bank and trail areas to re-establish the forested canopy more quickly.